BA in Public Health Practice

 a

-If any of the selective courses have prerequisites that are not already satisfied with the University and General Education Requirements, students are advised to choose free electives that work toward satisfying these prerequisites requirements.
+Students can use these electives for minors, foreign language or language area courses, prerequisites for professional programs (medical school, dental school, etc.), baccalaureate certificates, and other free electives.
+If any of the focus area courses have prerequisites that are not already satisfied by the University and General Education Requirements, students are advised to choose free electives that will work toward satisfying these prerequisite requirements.

 Sample Course Schedule